Code-Institute-Submissions/hotel-website/README.md

 [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was also used to test responsiveness of different screen sizes.
 Site was tested across multiple browsers and on Github pages where the site was hosted.

 ### Validation
+Using [W3C Markup Validation Service](https://validator.w3.org/) to validate the HTML on each page:
+- On the Home page there were two errors - one for a diplicate attribute which I removed, the second for a bad value for attribute type which I changed to type "submit".